 Upon receipt and approval of your documentation for a language test in Danish, the Patient Safety Authority will notify the University of Copenhagen and you will automatically be registered to participate in the next written exam.
 If you do not wish to participate in this exam, you must unregister as described below.
 If you do not unregister within the deadline, and you do not participate in the exam, it will be registered as one attempt.

-The written test is held in September and the oral tests are held in May and November.
-You can find information of the exact test dates and the deadline for registration etc. on the website of the Faculty of Health and Medical Sciences the University of Copenhagen (only in Danish).
+The written test is held in September, the oral test concerning children is held in May and November and the oral test concerning adult is held in January and June.
+You can find information of the exact test dates and the deadline for registration etc. on the website of the Faculty of Health and Medical Sciences the University of Copenhagen (the information is only in Danish, however).